 He sealed his eyes, but the wrath just seared through his thin lids and luxuriant lashes.
 “They hurt you because they are cowards, Aeris.
 Strength should be used to protect.
 As I told you last night, I promise you now and vow it for all of time.
 I’ll always be your guardian, if you so wish me to be.”

 “G-Guardian, master?”
 Another strange word muffled near his neck.

-“Yes little one.”
-Sephiroth gazed down as Aeris curled in his arm so terrified she could barely tremble.
+“Yes, little one.”
+Sephiroth gazed down as Aeris curled in his arm.
 “That’s the same as protector.
 I guard you.
 I keep you safe.”

 “You…You’ll be my great protector, master?”
 She could barely eke out the words.

 “That’s right, Aeris.”
 He kissed her damp brow.
 “You’re under my protection.”

 The Cetra sobbed and buried her face against that silver washed leather.
 None of his words could stymie her tears.
 They were too wonderful.